revathyup/wcnes-project2025/carrier-receiver-CC1352/README.md

 <br>Then click `Start`.

 ## Packet Receiver
+Make sure that the synchronization word is the same as the one set in the packet_generation.c file.

 In the control panel, choose `2.4G frequency band`, `Packet RX`
 <br>`Base Freqeuncy`: $f_{R}$
 <br>`Data Rate`: $R_{b}$